-This year my slow season has included finishing up work on a book cover, a few rounds of head shots (not a normal project for me because of not having a studio), a workshop on creating video during photo shoots and incorporating short videos into a photography business, an off camera flash workshop (currently taking), and a landscape workshop (starts next month).
-I’ve even taken a couple digital marketing classes because marketing/communications was my career before photography and I like to stay in the loop.
-I miss it!
+This year my slow season has included finishing up work on a book cover, a few rounds of head shots, and taking several workshops.
+(I LOVE TO LEARN!).
+I’ve even taken a couple digital marketing classes because marketing/communications was my career before photography.
+I like to stay in the loop.
 In addition to more formal workshops and classes, I’ve watched more webinars than I can count!
-I hope to have a few new tricks up my sleeve when I start my 2019 family session and couples season!
+Hopefully I’ll have a few new tricks up my sleeve when I start my 2019 family and couples season!

 I’ve also taken the time this slow season to launch my website (still needs a few tweaks).
-I’ve added a new online system to help me manage things like sending out things like brochures, proposals, contracts, taking payments online, and organizing my projects.
-With that I’ve designed style guides and photo session guides to send out so my clients (especially new ones that haven’t worked with me before) know what to expect during a photo session.
-I’m excited to have all of those things available to my clients and I think they are going to make their photo session experience so much easier to have everything available online.
-(If you’ve worked with me, my previous contracts were print, sign, scan/email or mail, or bring to the session… kind of obnoxious for my customers IMO.)
+My new online system will help me manage things like sending out things like brochures, proposals, contracts, taking payments online, and organizing my projects.
+Also with that I’ve designed style guides and photo session guides to send out so my clients know what to expect during a photo session.
+I’m excited to have all of those things available and I think they are going to make photo sessions so much easier.
+(If you’ve worked with me, my previous contracts were print, sign, scan/email or mail… kind of obnoxious for my customers IMO.)

 I’m so excited to have all of these things in place to give my clients a better experience during the planning and booking phase.

 Slow season this year was also a chance to schedule a surgery (or two) that I put off until busy season was over.
 I didn’t put this out there very much but I had two surgeries that had lifting restrictions for 6+ weeks after each and my camera gear was over my weight limit.
-I’m so grateful to all of my clients that adjusted their schedules to get in during the windows of time I could lift, either squeezing it in before the surgeries, booking up quick while I was between them, and everyone who is patiently waiting until I can lift again to get their session in (Mid-April!
-Can’t wait!!!!!!!).
+I’m so grateful to my clients that adjusted their schedules to get in during the windows of time I could lift!
+Some squeezed in sessions before surgeries or booked between lifting restriction windows.
+And everyone who is patiently waiting until I can lift again to get their session in.
+(Mid-April!
+Can’t wait!)
 I’m also really thankful to everyone that knew about the surgeries and checked in or helped me in one way or another during that process.
 Too many to count.

 I also had another year of sewing tote bags to send to Ronald McDonald House.
-This is my second year doing it and this year we selected the Ronald McDonald house in the cities.
+This is my second year doing it and this year we selected the Ronald McDonald house in St. Paul/Minneapolis.
 If you’d like to read more about that you can find the blog HERE.

 A lot of times portrait photographers will specialize in one type of portraits.
 Like, maternity and newborn, or just family sessions, or only graduates.
 In fact that’s kind of the recommended practice so that a photographer that does only senior pictures doesn’t have to store a bunch of newborn props.
 Or an engagement/couples photographer doesn’t have to spend time, energy, and money marketing and advertising to EVERYONE, they can just market to couples.